John K. Watts: Business career

 John K Watts ventured into the world of business and owned several radio stations and hotels in Perth.
 His entrepreneurial endeavors expanded to encompass various football, horse-racing, and hotel ventures, solidifying his reputation as a highly accomplished businessman.

 During this period, Watts had the idea to integrate a West Australian team into the Victorian Football League (now known as the Australian Football League), however, rival factions within the West Australian Football League boycotted this proposal.
 Unfazed by the opposition, John rallied the support of figures such as Lindsay Fox and Alan Delaney, who shared his vision.
 Their collective efforts eventually led to the birth of the West Coast Eagles.

 Personal life

 John Watts had three daughters: Joanna, Donna (deceased), and Venessa, as well as two sons named Luke and Jonathon.
 Throughout his life, John entered into three marriages.
 In the year 2000, he married Lorraine Watts (née Goodwin), his third wife, in Las Vegas.
 They resided in Scarborough, a coastal city in Western Australia.

 During his lifetime, Watts faced various health challenges.
-He underwent surgery to remove a malignant melanoma from the back of his neck during his football playing days and continued to play football while recovering.
+He underwent surgery to remove a melanoma from the back of his neck during his football playing days and continued to play football while recovering.
 In the year 2000, he was diagnosed with prostate cancer.
 Later, in November 2011, he received the diagnosis of a form of bone cancer.

 On June 3, 2017, Watts died at the age of 80.
 His departure occurred at his home in Scarborough, where he found solace in the serene presence of the Indian Ocean.